 View anomalies in real-time while a performance test is running, or after a test run has finished in the offline view.

-Note: Granularity options differ depending on the view you are using.
-In history view (available in online and offline graphs), you can select any granularity range down to a minimum of three minutes.
+Note: Granularity options differ depending on whether you are viewing graphs during runtime or in offline view.
+In offline view (available in online and offline graphs), you can select any granularity range down to a minimum of three minutes.
 In runtime view (online graphs only), you are limited to several predefined granularities.

 To detect anomalies during a performance test run, open the online graphs pane in the lower section of the Performance Test Run page.
 For details, see Performance Test Run Page - Graphs View.